-Emerging sit-skier Sam Tait became a paraplegic at 22, breaking his T11 vertebrae in a motorcycle accident in Wollongong, NSW.
-Airlifted to Royal North Shore Hospital in Sydney, he woke up three days later with no recollection of the accident, and spent the following three months in intensive rehabilitation.
+Sit-skier Sam Tait acquired paraplegia at 22 when he broke his T11 vertebrae in a motorcycle accident in Wollongong, NSW.
+Three days after being airlifted to Royal North Shore Hospital in Sydney, he woke with no recollection of the accident and spent the following three months in intensive rehabilitation.

-An experienced able-bodied skier, Sam knew of the opportunities available in sport for people with a disability, and soon fell in love with sit-skiing on the slopes of Perisher, where his parents own the Corroboree Ski Lodge.
+Having already been an experienced able-bodied skier, Tait knew of the opportunities available in sport for people with a disability and soon fell in love with sit-skiing on the slopes of Perisher, where his parents owned the Corroboree Ski Lodge.

 At the 2018 PyeongChang Winter Paralympics, he competed in five events, finishing 11th in the Men’s Downhill Sitting, 17th in the Men’s Giant Slalom Sitting and did not finish in three events.

 Leading up to those Games, under the guidance of coach Chris McKnight, Tait made his international debut at Landgraaf, the Netherlands, in late 2016 and secured a standout performance …Read More